Akash23q2/RandomQuotes/README.md

 # RandomQuotes
-A beautiful random code generator webpage by me :')
+A beautiful random Quote generator webpage by me :')

 * Check it here:-
 https://shorturl.at/cHI07